What Are Olives?

 It is possible to extract the oil from olives to make your own olive oil, but this process is complex.
 If you want to try, you’ll need to gather several pieces of equipment:

 - A millstone or another grinder

 - A weight such as a brick or heavy book

 The basic steps include cold-pressing olives to extract the olive oil and then discarding the remainder.
 Cold-pressing allows you to extract oil without using heat, which leaves the oil as intact as possible.

-Here are some other ways to use olives in recipes:
+Here are some other ways to use olives and olive oils in recipes:

 - As a cocktail garnish or ingredient

-- Replace less healthy oils in baking recipes
+- To replace less healthy oils in baking recipes

 - Chop up to use in a tapenade